yunlintang/EE541_Final_Project/README.md

 ## Requirement
 - python 3
-- If needed, create a requiments.txt for dependencies and run following commands
+- If needed, install the used modules included in the requirements.txt:
 ```
 pip install -r requirements.txt
 ```